zsparal/api-documentation/source/onboarding/getting-started.rst

     :widths: auto

     * - | ``Key information``
-      - `Before you can accept live payments, Mollie needs more information`
+      - `Before you can accept payments, Mollie needs more information.`

     * - | ``Action``
       - `Continue with Mollie` (link to Onboarding URL)